Hanoi’s Train Street (2024), Is it open – All You Need to Know

 How long to stay at Hanoi’s train street

-If you just want to look at the place quickly, 20 – 30 minutes is enough.
+If you just want to look at the place quickly, 20 – 30 minutes is enough to visit Hanoi Train Street.

 However, if you’d like to see the train pass more times and have a sip of coffee while you’re there, count on 1 – 2 hours.